 The DC-7 saw little or no military service.
 From 1959, Douglas ran a program to convert DC-7, DC-7B, and DC-7C machines into "DC-7F" freighters.
 The aircraft were fitted with large forward and rear freight doors, while some cabin windows were deleted.
 There was consideration of a "DC-7D" with Tyne turboprops, but the airlines were moving on to pure jet airliners, and the DC-7D was seen as a nonstarter.
 The DC-7 lingered in cargo hauler service late into the century.BACK_TO_TOP

 * One item I didn't mention above was the fact that late in their lives, a fair number of DC-4 / C-54s, DC-6s, and DC-7s ended up in the "air tanker" role, being fitted with a belly pack to carry water or retardant to fight wildfires.
-I've seen them flying over my house during fire seasons.
-Although they have survived in this role into the 21st century, if any are still flying, they will not be doing so much longer, since they are exceeding airframe life and supporting their old piston engines is impractical.
+I used to occasionally see them flying over my house during fire seasons.
+They survived in this role into the 21st century, but have now been grounded, having exceeded airframe life, and too antiquated to support.

 * Sources include: